María José García Jiménez

-María José García Jiménez (Villacarrillo, province of Jaén, March 20, 1969) is a Valencian politician, deputy at the Corts Valencianes for the IXth legislature.
+María José García Jiménez (born March 20, 1969) is a Valencian politician, deputy at the Corts Valencianes for the IXth legislature.

 Biography

 She is graduated in technical engineering of public works from the Universidad Politécnica de Valencia.
 She works as a teacher of secondary education in alternative energies.
 She has also worked as an adviser for the recognition of professional competitions purchased in labour experience.

 Politically, she was a member of the Liberal Democratic Centre (CDL), party with which she worked as a councillor of the city council of Alcàsser in 2013.
 She took part in the I Congress of CDL of February 2014 in which was agreed their integration to the party Citizen – Party of the Citizenship.
 She was chosen deputy at the elections to the Corts Valencian of 2015.